-As much as I love her I had to tell her the truth about living here.
-I said gently while that while it’s partly true that there is more opportunity for women here, I said to her the United States is the only major industrialized country not to have universal healthcare.
+As much as I loved her I had to tell her the truth about living here.
+I said gently that while it’s true that there is more opportunity for women here, I said to her the United States is the only major industrialized country not to have universal healthcare.
 A country where 600,000 families go bankrupt due to medical bills alone, where $10,000 is spent to have a baby, and where adjusted for inflation wages have not kept up with inflation for 50 years.
-After that exchange she grew quiet and despite assurances that she was okay, I didn’t believe her words.
+After that exchange she grew quiet and despite assurances that she was okay, she seemed…distant.

-The next day I got up and out of the blue she accused me of obsessing about money, completely misunderstanding the whole point of what I told her yesterday.
+The next day I got up and out of the blue she accused me of obsessing about money.
+When I listened and explained to her it had to do with wanting a future together, she doubled down.
+Completely misunderstanding the whole point of what I told her yesterday.
 And that brings us to compromise.

 Compromise is Not One Sided

-Over the last month I have been seeing her more and more closer to where she lives (about 20 miles from me) and less towards a third place where she and I can drive our cars and meet together.
+Over the last month I have been meeting more on her turf than on neutral ground.
+And I felt like this relationship was becoming one-sided.
 She said she values quality over money and says she hates people in America who obsess about money.
-Yet expects me to drive to HER place, drop my schedule when it’s convenient for HER schedule, travel 200 miles together on a trip without getting a simple thank you, expects me to make ALL the plans, and expects privacy at a hotel for the weekend while expecting ME to pay all the bills.
-And oh by the way is a little hypocritical when she claims she doesn’t care about money yet when I ask if she can help pitch in $100 out of $200 to stay at a beautiful cabin for two nights she feels “uncomfortable” and accuses me of obsessing about money.
-I don’t care about money, I care about her.
+Yet expects me to drive to her place, drop my schedule when it’s convenient for her schedule, travel 200 miles together on a trip without getting a simple thank you, expects me to make all the plans, and expects privacy at a hotel for the weekend while expecting me to pay all the bills.
+And oh by the way is a little hypocritical when she claims she doesn’t care about money yet when I ask if she can help pitch in $100 out of $200 to stay at a cabin for two nights she feels “uncomfortable.”
+Then she had the audacity to accuse me of obsessing about money for wanting to spend time together.
+I didn’t care about money, I cared about her.

 She has a job, I have a job.
 Is there something wrong with asking your partner to pitch in a little bit when you both have little resources to have a great time together?
 Is it wrong to ask a girlfriend who you want to spend your life with to show that you care to spend time with the person you love?
 Is it wrong to cut one of my classes short to go see her when I know she’s feeling down?
 Is it unreasonable to set boundaries early in the relationships so that the relationship does not end up being one sided where one partner sacrifices everything and the other barely provides emotional comfort?
 Is it wrong to learn about body language every day so that you can adapt to the needs of your partner so you can become a better person in the process?
 Is it wrong to be completely honest with that person?
 Do you think any of this is unreasonable?